Today is Market Day

 A woman and her son in a bamboo stall selling bananas and tiny limes known locally as calamansi.
 A man wandering barefoot through the mud carrying two plastic jerry-cans of water.
 Tables lined with native sweets, bright coloured cakes, and rum bottles filled with fresh honey.
 Stacks of pirated DVDs under a crowd of youths.
 A man on a mat scattered with garlic.

-My home-brung shopping bag (slung over my shoulder) fills with dried fish, native rice cakes wrapped in banana leaves, six little calamansi limes, a bunch of tiny bananas, and four fat mangosteens.
 My other hand clutches a glass jar full of fresh coconut water.
 I crouch in front of woman selling gorgeous little ferns and buy two.
-At home later I realise they were probably pulled from the rainforest.
+At home later I realise they were probably pulled illegally from the rainforest.

 little ferns for sale in the market philippines

-Jerry arrives from school for lunch break, thrilled to see the little plants.
+My adopted son arrives from school for lunch break, thrilled to see the little plants.

-“Yes Jerry,” I reply, “I bought them for you.”
+“Yes of course,” I reply, “I bought them for you.”

 © 2018 Melinda J. Irvine